2007 Regular Session

 WHEREAS, it is with great pride that we recognize the substantial contributions of this corporate citizen who has made dental care possible to many children in the State of Mississippi: NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do hereby commend the Sullivan-Schein Inc., for its generous gift to the citizens of Mississippi, a mobile Dental-Office-On-Wheels called "Tomorrow's Dental Office Today," which will serve communities in the hurricane-stricken Mississippi Gulf Coast and the Mississippi Delta that need access to dental care, and extend to them the best wishes of the Senate in their future corporate, civic and charitable activities.

-BE IT FURTHER RESOLVED, That a copy of this resolution be presented to Dr. Cole and his family, be forwarded to the Tennis Foundation of Mississippi and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to the CEO of Sullivan-Schein Inc., and be forwarded to the State Board of Health and be made available to the Capitol Press Corps.